-I wish to thank Cathy James of Public Concern at Work for her tremendous advice and guidance during this case.
+I wish to thank Cathy James of Public Concern at Work (now Protect) for her tremendous advice and guidance during this case.
 PCAW is a charity that specialises in the whistleblowing legislation, and I highly recommend anyone who wants to expose bad management to seek them out.

 Terry Edge's Summary of his Whistle-blowing Case Against his Previous Management at the Department for Business, Innovation and Skills (now BEIS) Please note: all names have been changed